Anyesh/EVOKE/README.md

 **A KV-cache memory hierarchy with recompute-free block recovery for long-context LLM agents.**

-Long-running LLM agent sessions outgrow the KV cache within a few turns.
-When that happens, production servers either truncate the oldest history (and lose information that may still matter) or re-prefill the full conversation on every call (and pay full forward-pass compute regardless of whether the prior context turned out to be needed).
+Long-running LLM agent sessions accumulate context (files read, tool output, search results) until the working set outgrows the KV budget.
+When that happens, agent harnesses either truncate the oldest history (and lose information that may still matter) or re-prefill the full conversation on every call (and pay full forward-pass compute regardless of whether the prior context turned out to be needed).

 EVOKE makes eviction reversible.
 Cold blocks leave to host RAM at metadata cost; when a future turn needs an evicted block, a recompute-free splice writes the saved K and V tensors back into the active cache through a single RoPE rotation.
 The cost is the tensor transfer.
 The recovered bytes are the same K and V the model first computed (re-anchored in position, not recomputed against the new context), addressed by block identity rather than retrieved as a similar substitute (where RAG would substitute re-encoded text).
 The mechanism lives in a forked llama.cpp (three new C primitives) plus a Python policy layer and an OpenAI-compatible server.
 Recompute-free recall of evicted KV follows ArkVale (NeurIPS'24); EVOKE differs in addressing recovery by block identity rather than similarity, and in re-anchoring recovered blocks to a new live position.